Learn About Bulk Mailing and Tracking → Bulk Parcels

 What software and other supplies do I need to prepare USPS bulk parcel shipments?

-Generally, you'll also need to print USPS tracking labels and to upload a special tracking file to USPS.
-(For most categories, you can avoid this requirement by paying a penalty, but if you want to track your parcels, you must prepare them the correct way.
+(For some categories, you can sometimes get away with not following this requirement and instead paying a small penalty, but if you want to track your parcels, you must prepare them the correct way.
 And we strongly recommend following the requirements if you are doing more than a one-time shipment.)

 The easiest way to do all of this is to use software designed to prepare USPS bulk parcel shipments.
 Our Postage $aver for Parcels is a low-cost way to meet all of the requirements.